George-T9/Image_Editor/README.md

 - Saving photo after editing

 # MVVM architecture
 MVVM  is a Model-View-View Model architecture.It is a architecture in which we seperate Bussiness Logic from View.
-I tried to MVVM architecture but it is not perfect it have lot of mistakes
+I tried to apply MVVM architecture but it is not perfect it have lot of mistakes

 # Libraries
 Some Main libraries i used for this app are